Fish Salad from your fresh catch

 A little side kicker discussion about deep sea fishing.
 I’d never been before and if you’re interested in doing it and have no experience either, here’s what you can expect.

 First of all, take a gander at the post from Monday.
-Just click here —> Let's go Deep Sea Fishin' ~ Charter fishing and how to clean fish
+Just click here —> Post to Post Links II error: No post found with slug "lets-go-deep-sea-fishin-charter-fishing-and-how-to-clean-fish"

 I didn’t get into the specifics of actually fishing in that post, so here’s how that part went: